Send us a message

 Understanding how to identify and estimate these amounts is the first step toward compliance and a clearer picture of your company's financial health.
 It requires a solid process and, often, a bit of forecasting.
 Let's break down what it is, how it impacts your revenue, and where you're most likely to find it in your own contracts.

-What It Is and Why It Matters
+The Basics: What It Is and Why You Should Care

 Think of variable consideration as any uncertainty in the final price a customer will pay.
 The official ASC 606 guidance defines it as the portion of a transaction price that can fluctuate due to things like discounts, credits, or incentives.
 It matters because you can't just ignore this uncertainty and hope for the best.
 You have to estimate the most likely outcome and build that into your revenue recognition from the start.
 This ensures your financial statements reflect the revenue you truly expect to earn, not just the highest possible number on the contract.

-How It Affects Your Revenue
+How It Impacts Your Revenue Recognition

 Variable consideration directly impacts the transaction price you calculate for a contract.
 However, you can't just include the full potential amount.
 ASC 606 includes a rule that constrains, or limits, the amount of variable consideration you can recognize.
 You can only include an amount if it's probable—meaning very likely—that you won't have to reverse it later.
 This prevents companies from overstating revenue based on optimistic projections that might not pan out.
 Getting this estimate wrong can lead to painful revenue reversals down the line, which can misrepresent your company's performance and complicate your financial close.